- WHOOP Strap Review

 Thanks to the advanced sleep monitoring technology in WHOOP, the device can not only measure how much time I spend in bed, but also how much time it takes me to fall asleep (sleep latency), how long I sleep, and what stage of sleep I’m in.

 A typical sleep cycle consists of four stages:

-- Slow wave sleep (SWS — also known as deep sleep)
+- Slow wave sleep (SWS, which is also known as deep sleep).